Sarah Bryant (Virtua Fighter): Conception and design

-Her primary outfit went through several radical changes during the course of development, with notes in Virtua Fighter Maniax stating they tried to keep a "voluptuous charm" to her throughout this process.
+Her primary outfit underwent several radical changes during development, with notes in Virtua Fighter Maniax stating that they tried to maintain a "voluptuous charm" throughout the process.
 Her initial design consisted of a purple short halter top, leggings, a ponytail, and pink heels.
-Most of these themes were kept going forward into the second design pass, with the halter top expanded into a full leotard featuring a sash, fingerless purple gloves, and a short dark brown haircut.
-The next concept was drastically different, and resembled a wrestling outfit consisting of black gloves, hotpants and bikini top, and pink boots with black thigh highs on her legs.
-Her hair color was also switched back to long and blonde at this point also.
-The shorts and bikini top were eventually changed into a black catsuit, with the arms and shoulders exposed and extending up to her collar, and a red jewel on the belt buckle while buttons were visible on the top.
-Intended to have "a sense of style while also combat-ready", and possibly serve as a "distraction", this finalized design was simplified to lose the buttons and buckle, and with Virtua Fighter 3 shifted to a dark blue color.
-While she has had a wide variety of secondary outfits as the series progressed, her main design has been used through the series and in promotional material, only seeing minimal change through the years.
+Most of these themes were carried over into the second design pass, with the halter top expanded into a full leotard featuring a sash, fingerless purple gloves, and a short dark brown haircut.
+The next concept was drastically different and resembled a wrestling outfit: black gloves, hotpants, and a bikini top, with pink boots and black thigh highs.
+Her hair color was also switched back to long and blonde at this point.
+The shorts and bikini top were eventually changed into a black catsuit, with the arms and shoulders exposed and extending up to her collar, and a red jewel on the belt buckle, while buttons were visible on the top.
+Intended to have "a sense of style while also combat-ready" and possibly serve as a "distraction," this finalized design was simplified to lose the buttons and buckle and, with Virtua Fighter 3, shifted to a dark blue color.
+While she has had a wide variety of secondary outfits as the series progressed, her main design has been used throughout the series and in promotional material, with only minimal change over the years.

 Sarah stands about 5'8" (173 cm) tall, and has measurements of 36-23-36" (90-57-90 cm).
-According to Suzuki, her ponytail in the finalized design was intended to be "practical" in martial arts fighting, due to no hair pulling within the games, while her longer legs were meant to emphasize her reliance on kick-based attacks using Jeet Kune Do.
+According to Suzuki, her ponytail in the finalized design was intended to be "practical" for martial arts, given that no hair pulling is allowed in the games, while her longer legs were meant to emphasize her reliance on kick-based attacks using Jeet Kune Do.
 As an easter egg, her earring color changes depending on the fighting stage the player is currently engaged in, a trend continued up to Virtua Fighter 3tb.
-One of the goals of the series development team was to increase realism by improving the graphics from one entry to the next, with one developer noting for Virtua Fighter 2 "many polygons" were used for her chest on the model.
-Developer Keiji Okayasu elaborated on this, stating it caused an issue for the home port of the title, as they were unable to reduce the polygon count without drastically altering her proportions.
+One of the goals of the series development team was to increase realism by improving the graphics from one entry to the next, with one developer saying "many polygons" were used for her chest on the Virtual Fighter 2 model.
+Developer Keiji Okayasu elaborated on this, stating that it caused an issue for the title's home port, as they were unable to reduce the polygon count without drastically altering her proportions.